matthewmorrone/diachron-db/README.md

   + then filter for only those that belong to a specific language
 + languages and transitions need both citation and notes fields
 + consider having separate phone table rather than just segment table

+#### Known Bugs:
++ figure out what's going on with the tagify error (open segments modal, close, then open languages modal)